ColinFay/colinfay.github.io/_posts/2016-12-12-rstats-languagelayer-query-the-languagelayer-api-with-r.md

 categories : r-blog-en
 tags: [r, package, api]
 ---
-## Improve your text analysis with this R package designed to access the languagelayer API.#----#
+## Improve your text analysis with this R package designed to access the languagelayer API.
 LanguagelayeR is now on <a href="https://cran.r-project.org/package=languagelayeR">CRAN</a>

 ### languagelayerR